jaller94/fly-south/README.md

 # Fly south
 You're a goose in a big city.
-While the others left, you're still looking for the park with breadcrumbs.
+While the others left, you're still looking for yummy grass in the park.

 Game entry for [js13kGames](http://js13kgames.com/aframe) built using [A-Frame](https://aframe.io/).

+**Do not feed geese bread!**

+The submitted version of my game includes the text "Yummy!
+Breadcrumbs!".
+However, feeding bread is bad!
+Sorry for not doing this research before.

 ## Changelog
+#### 2017-09-27 (0.1.2)
+- Start with city level instead of cloud level
+- Reduce flying speed
+- The town has now 10x10 buildings.
+- The goose is now looking for fresh grass
+- The landing zone in the park is wider

 #### 2017-09-15 (0.1.1)
 - Fix JavaScript error from breaking the game when landing in the park
 - Fix spawning the portal to the second level